 Special Needs Planning

 Estate planning for a family with special needs children comes with a complex set of financial, social, and medical issues that some lawyers are ill-equipped to handle.
-But the experienced special needs planning attorneys with Ortega Tauler & Associates PA, are dedicated to ensuring your child with special needs will be well taken care of when you’re no longer able to serve as the primary caregiver.
+The experienced special needs planning attorneys with Ortega Tauler & Associates, PA, are dedicated to ensuring your child with special needs will be well taken care of when you’re no longer able to serve as the primary caregiver.

 Special Needs Trusts

 One “Catch-22-like” situation surrounding estate planning for those with special needs is leaving enough money to pay for the massive amount of care and supports these individuals typically need throughout their lifetimes.
 Yet, if parents leave a large lump sum of money directly to a child with special needs, they risk disqualifying him or her for government benefits like Medicaid and Supplemental Social Security Income.

 Fortunately, the government allows assets to be held in what’s known as a “special needs trust” to provide supplemental financial resources for the physically, mentally, or developmentally disabled child without affecting their eligibility for public healthcare and income assistance benefits.
 However, the rules for such trusts are quite complicated.

 For instance, funds from a special needs trust cannot be distributed directly to the disabled beneficiary and must be disbursed to a third-party who’s responsible for providing the goods and services they need to maintain a comfortable lifestyle.
 What’s more, the requirements for a child with special needs change dramatically over time, as do the laws governing public benefits.